Pillarisation: Northern Ireland

 Since the Good Friday Agreement of 1998, various efforts have been made to reduce segregation in Northern Ireland.
 "Cross-community" political parties such as the Alliance Party, the Green Party, and People Before Profit exist and an increasing number of voters now identify as "other" rather than aligning with traditional Catholic or Protestant identities.
 There has also been a rise in the number of people identifying as atheists.

-Despite these developments, elections in Northern Ireland are often characterized as a "sectarian head-count", with concerns growing among some members of the Protestant community about the potential emergence of a Catholic majority.
+Despite these developments, elections in Northern Ireland are often characterised as a "sectarian head-count", with concerns growing among some members of the Protestant community about the potential emergence of a Catholic majority.

-Historically, other non-sectarian political organizations also operated in Northern Ireland, including the Northern Ireland Labour Party and the Northern Ireland Women’s Coalition.
+Historically, other non-sectarian political organisations also operated in Northern Ireland, including the Northern Ireland Labour Party and the Northern Ireland Women's Coalition.